rpjuja/task-manager-react/README.md

 npm run install
 ```

-To start the docker container in the background
+To start a docker container in the background

 ```
 docker-compose up -d